swiftlang/swift-evolution/proposals/0440-debug-description-macro.md

 Instead of leveraging existing `debugDescription`/`description` implementations, the `@DebugDescription` macro could use a completely separate property.

 Reusing existing `debugDescription` implementations makes a tradeoff that may not be obvious to developers.
 The benefit is a single definition, and getting more out of a well known idiom.
-The risk is comes from the requirements imposed by `@DebugDescription`.
+The risk comes from the requirements imposed by `@DebugDescription`.
 The requirements could lead to developers changing their existing implementation.
 Any changes to `debugDescription` will impact `String(reflecting:)`, and similarly changes to `description` will impact `String(describing:)`.

 The risk involving String conversion would be avoided by having the macro use an independent property.
 The macro would not support `debugDescription`/`description`.
-In this scenario, developers would be required to implement `_debugDescription`, even if the implementation is identical to the existing `debugDescription`.
+In this scenario, developers would be required to implement `lldbDescription`, even if the implementation is identical to the existing `debugDescription`.

-Our expectation is that mosst code, particularly application code, will not depend on String conversion (especially `String(reflecting:)`).
+Our expectation is that most code, particularly application code, will not depend on String conversion (especially `String(reflecting:)`).
 For code that does depend on String conversion, it should have testing in place to catch breaking changes.
 Inside of an application, authors of code which has behavior that depends on String conversion initializers should already be aware of the consequences of changing `debugDescription`/`description`.
 Frameworks are a more challenging situation, where its authors are not always aware of if/how its clients depend on String conversion.

 The belief is that the benefits of reusing `debugDescription` will outweigh the downsides.
 Framework authors can make it a policy of their own to not reuse `debugDescription`, if they believe that presents a risk to clients of their framework.

 ### Contextual Diagnostics

 To help address the potential risk around reuse of `debugDescription`, the macro could emit diagnostics that vary by the property being used.
-Specifically, if the developer implements `_debugDescription`, they will get the full diagnostics available, indicating how to fix its implementation.
-Conversely, when `debugDescription` is being reused, the diagnostics will not contain details of which requirements were not met, instead the diagnostics would tell the user that `debugDescription` is not compatible, and to define `_debugDescription` instead.
+Specifically, if the developer implements `lldbDescription`, they will get the full diagnostics available, indicating how to fix its implementation.
+Conversely, when `debugDescription` is being reused, the diagnostics will not contain details of which requirements were not met, instead the diagnostics would tell the user that `debugDescription` is not compatible, and to define `lldbDescription` instead.
 This should make it less likely that the macro leads to changes affecting String conversion.

 ## Acknowledgments

-Thank you to Doug Gregor and Alex Hoppen for their generous and helpful macro and swift-syntax guidance and PR reviews.
-Thank you to Adrian Prantl for many productive discussions and implementation ideas.
-Thank you to Kuba Mracek for implementing linkage macros which support this work.
+Thank you to Doug Gregor and Alex Hoppen for their generous guidance, and PR reviews.
+Adrian Prantl, for the many productive discussions and implementation ideas.
+To Kuba Mracek, for implementing linkage macros which support this work.
 Thank you to Tony Parker and Steven Canon for their adoption feedback.
+To Holly Borla, for timely technical and process support.